Skip to main content

 • with the supplier as customer;

-• with lines copied from the bill (price and applied taxes are inherited).
+• with lines copied from the bill — the base price and the applied taxes are carried over.

 Each refund line keeps a reference back to the bill line it was created from.
 The same "Check returned quantity" mechanism is available.